eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 6.5.4 Wallet Unit management

-Starting from Wallet Unit activation and until the Wallet Instance is de-installed by the User, a Wallet Unit is managed by the User and the Wallet Provider.
+Starting from Wallet Unit activation and until the Wallet Instance is uninstalled by the User, a Wallet Unit is managed by the User and the Wallet Provider.
 The Wallet Provider is responsible at least to:

 - perform installation of a new version of the Wallet Solution as necessary.